Queens-Radiology-Intro-To-AI/Intro-to-AI/readme.md

 <br>

-For interactive programming, you can open our notebook(.ipynb) directly in google Colab from Github repo by just making it one change.
+For interactive programming, you can open our notebooks(.ipynb) directly in Google Colab from Github by just making one change.

 Notebook(.ipynb) url: